python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

 ---
-title: Why not to install Python from the Microsoft Store
+title: Why Not to Install Python from the Microsoft Store
 description: The drawbacks of installing the Microsoft Store versions of Python
 icon: fab fa-windows
 ---